Hsinchu City Zoo

 Hsinchu City Zoo Introduction

-Hsinchu City Zoo was established during the Japanese colonial period and is the oldest zoo in Taiwan.
-The zoo currently hosts a diverse range of animals, with approximately 120 species and over 300 individual animals.
-It primarily features birds and primates, but also includes large animals such as hippopotamuses, ostriches, orangutans, Bengal tigers, and sun bears.
-In 2004, the zoo underwent improvements in its enclosures and thematic animal attractions, presenting a new image that connects nearby attractions into Hsinchu Park.
-The park area has several notable sites worth visiting, including Li Chi Pond and Jiouqiu Bridge, Lakeside Pavilion, Wind City Vision Hall, the zoo, Hsinchu City Glass Art Museum, New Swan Castle, weekend flower market, and Confucius Temple, making it one of the most leisurely and culturally-rich green spaces in Hsinchu city.
+Hsinchu City Zoo, established during the Japanese colonial period, is the oldest zoo in Taiwan.
+The zoo is home to a diverse range of animals, with around 120 species and over 300 individuals; it primarily features birds and primates, as well as large animals such as hippos, ostriches, orangutans, Bengal tigers, and sun bears.
+In 2004, the zoo underwent improvements to its enclosures and thematic animal exhibits, transforming its image and connecting nearby attractions into Hsinchu Park.
+The surrounding area boasts several noteworthy attractions, including Li Pond and Jioucyu Bridge, Lakeside Pavilion, Wind City Vision Pavilion, the zoo, Hsinchu City Glass Art Museum, New Swan Castle, the Weekend Flower Market, and the Confucius Temple, making it one of the most leisurely and culturally rich green spaces in Hsinchu City.

 Recommended Hotel Bookings